mozilla/canary_anomaly_detection/README.md

     latest versions of nightly.
 The data is downloaded from telemetry [HTTP API](https://github.com/mozilla/python_mozaggregator#api)
 2. Generate the data with anomalies with `generate_test_data.py`, eg:
     ```bash
-    python canary/generator/generate_test_data.py 'example_data/*.json' /some/directory
+    python canary/generator/generate_test_data.py 'example_data/*.json' /some/directory True
     ```
     The first argument is the directory with downloaded data and it's going to `glob` function, so any regular expressions are accepted.
 In the example `example_data` from the module is used.
-The second argument
+The second argument indicates the directory, where the generated data is saved.
+The last argument specifies if the plots should be saved.

     What's actually happening to the data inside:
     * The data is preprocessed and split into train and test set.
 The `y` is generated on the assumption,